lyvelyte/fuzzylinguistics/README.md

 ```
 --- Final Simplified Summary ---
+None are green color or normal speed.
-Of the cars with blue color many are fast.
+Of the cars with blue color none are slow speed, and all are fast speed.
-Of the cars with red color many are slow.
+Of the cars with red color none are fast speed, and all are slow speed.
 ```

 ### Examples